-At the turn of September and October, I took few days of vacation and together with my wife we’ve spent three days on the southern coast of UK.
+At the turn of September and October, I took few days of vacation and together with N. we’ve spent three days on the southern coast of UK.
 In this post, you can find a collection of memories from places we’ve visited.

 It was the first time we’ve been to the UK’s coast, so we were excited to visit the sea (The English Channel, la Manche), see the big cliffs and experience different landscapes.

 I’ve picked Eastbourne as the first stop on our Journey.
 Small, seaside town, less than three hours drive from London.
 With a rented car (Hyundai i10) we’ve departed on Saturday afternoon and headed South.
 It was also the first time when I was riding a car on the left side in the UK.
 It wasn’t that hard, as previously I had a chance to practice this, a few years ago on our trips to Malta and Cyprus.